How does the GRE essay work?

 I should also point out that six paragraphs a long essay do not make.
 Paragraph length matters too.
 And, of course, don’t forget that each of those paragraphs has to flow logically and clearly from your thesis.

-How do I practice in general?
+How do I practice for GRE Analytical Writing?

 By simply writing often you will be able to write with greater command and facility.
 With diligent practice, words will not seem submerged deep in your hippocampus, but will spring to life on the page.

 You must think about what you are going to write before you write.
 I’m sure many amongst you subscribe to the school of thought that if you write, they will come: the words, the compelling examples, and the nuanced logic.
 When practicing for the GRE, you must avoid this tendency and instead spend a few minutes coming up with a roadmap (either in your head or on the computer screen).
 At first this step will slow you down and you will want to go back to the old method.
 Be patient.
 Once you become adept at outlining, the essay will write itself.